You-Gao/Blog/_work/2024-10-09-performing-archives.md

 ## Climate Discourse Needs Fresh Eyes

-I chose the NOAA (National Oceanic and Atmospheric Association) Climate Archives as the world is once again coming to a critical mass on the topic of climate change.
-We all see ecology through sensationalized news, but that leads a lot down the path of desensitization.
-Conceptually, the goal is to deliver this explicit intervention and offer a new perspective against desensitization.
+I chose NOAA (National Oceanic and Atmospheric Association) Climate Archives as it seems the world is once again coming to critical mass on the topic of climate change.
+The problem is the old narratives have not succeeded or "feasibly" brought us to a world where the climate isn't a looming problem.
+Narratives from green economists, scientific researchers, and most importantly, politicians; have not actually changed the way we relate to the climate.
 Even though I have gone to an environmental governor school, I still roll my eyes when I see the CO2 chart, not to the data but to the political-economic discourse faced in the light of its implications.
 To counter such apathy, I look towards ecological film in particular, as it has the power to show something raw; bare nature is something that can't be refuted.
-My class, Performing Archives, has given me a theoretical and practical foundation for interfacing with the archive of climate records to produce a narrative.
 Also, what time is better to do this work than now?
 The Sahara has been flooded.
 Mathematically improbable hurricanes are commonplace, and day after day during Summer, the Earth experiences record-breaking temperatures.
 If not now, when?

 ## Conclusion/Justification